 When Did “Levee Song” Become The Song We Know?

-Using the three examples provided by Dr. Ermolaeva; from 1894, 1915, and 1950, we can determine with some certainty that the “Levee Song” verse and melody, (the “I’ve been working on the railroad” part) was combined with the bridge (“Dinah won’t you blow… Dinah won’t you blow…) and chorus (“Someone’s in the kitchen with Dinah”) sometime after 1915, and most likely later than 1944.
+Using the three printed examples provided by Dr. Ermolaeva; from 1894, 1915, and 1950, we can determine with some certainty that the “Levee Song” verse and melody, (the “I’ve been working on the railroad” part) was combined with the bridge (“Dinah won’t you blow… Dinah won’t you blow…) and chorus (“Someone’s in the kitchen with Dinah”) sometime after 1915, and most likely later than 1944.

-The 1915 children’s songbook contains the “Levee Song” with a short verse introduction followed by the “Railroad” section, it leaves out the offensive second section of the Princeton version.
+The 1915 children’s songbook she cites contains the “Levee Song” with a short verse introduction followed by the “Railroad” section, it leaves out the offensive second section of the Princeton version.
 The new opening verse section is more substantial than the call and response that opens the 1894 version.
 The simple verses are all borrowed from other common work song material.

 It isn’t at all recognizable as our “I’ve been Working on the Railroad” structurally.
 First because we no longer have an opening verse section and more importantly because it doesn’t include the two “Dinah” sections.
+It is noteworthy that within 20 years of first publication “Levee Song” was regarded as children’s song.

 The first recorded version of “Levee Song- I’ve Been Working on The Railroad” was released by the Shannon Quartet, an Irish themed vocal group, in 1923.
 It was marketed as being for Boy Scouts and the structure is similar to the 1915 songbook version.
 The specific lyrics may be from the First Chorus Book For Boys (1922).
-There are no racial lyrics and the song is sung without dialect other than a slight Irish accent.
+There are no racial lyrics and the song is sung without dialect other than a slight Irish brogue.

 The second recorded version of “Levee Song” is from 1927.
 It is sung in dialect, slowly, by a male chorus and is probably very similar to what would have been heard in minstrel performance up to that time, almost as a spiritual.
 We associated minstrel shows with rollicking humor but much of the appeal was the mixture of moving or sentimental material with the humor.

 The group, known as The Sandhill Sixteen, specialized in African American religious spirituals and only left six recordings.
 “Levee Song” was backed on this disc with “Let the Light from the Lighthouse Shine on Me.”
 Of their other four recordings, three more were spirituals and the other a love song.
+It seems likely that they were an African American group.
+I welcome clarification on this point.

 The 1927 recording uses the introductory lyrics from the 1915 version as well as the second offensive verse from the 1894 version.
 These two sections are performed as “Levee Song” without the “Railroad” section between them.
 The “I’ve Been Working on the Railroad” section follows, recorded as a separate piece consisting of only the familiar railroad verse repeated twice.
+The “Someone’s in the Kitchen” section has yet to appear.

 This clip page, collecting references to the song, includes a 1947 folk songbook version that still doesn’t include the Dinah sections.
+Not a single printed or recorded version of the song after the Princeton publication of 1894 includes the offensive “Sing a song of the city” lyrics that probably came from an existing rhyme.

 When were the Dinah sections added?